fdnd-agency/leren-met-ai/retrospect.md

 Retrospective – The Good, The Bad & The Ugly

-The Good:
+The Good
-Within the team, there was active and open communication between several team members, which helped keep tasks and progress mostly clear.
-The team showed willingness to collaborate and provide feedback during both the sprint and the retrospective.
+Throughout the sprint, the team demonstrated a strong willingness to collaborate.
+Communication between several team members was open and constructive, which helped keep tasks, responsibilities, and progress mostly transparent.
+Team members actively shared feedback during both the sprint and the retrospective, creating a supportive environment focused on improvement.

-The Bad:
+The Bad
-Communication was not equally accessible for everyone.
-One team member (inez) tended to isolate herself, which made alignment more difficult.
-In addition, we delivered relatively little code during this sprint.
+Although collaboration within the team was generally positive, the level of communication was not consistent across all members.
+There was less overall communication from one team member, which occasionally led to misalignment and fewer opportunities to address questions or issues at an early stage.

-The Ugly:
+The Ugly
+At the beginning of the project, the assignment lacked clear direction and allowed a high level of creative freedom.
+While this could have been an advantage, it instead caused uncertainty and delayed decision-making within the team.
+As a result, productivity suffered and less code was produced than planned.

+Retrospect agreements
-At the start, the assignment was unclear and offered a high level of freedom, which led to hesitation and delayed decision-making.
-This negatively impacted our productivity and the amount of code we produced.
-During the retrospective, we discussed this openly and agreed on improvements.
-We decided to document important information in writing so it can be reviewed later, taking into account her hearing limitations.
-Additionally, we agreed that everyone is responsible for communicating when something is not working or when they need help.
+During the retrospective, we addressed these challenges openly and constructively.
+The team agreed to document important discussions and decisions in writing so they can be revisited later, especially considering accessibility needs related to hearing limitations.
+We also agreed that every team member shares responsibility for speaking up when something is unclear, not working, or when help is needed.

-For future sprints, we aim to start coding earlier and focus first on implementing core functionality.
-Once a stable foundation is in place, we can build more creative and advanced features on top of it.
+For future sprints, we aim to start coding earlier and prioritize core functionality first.
+Once a stable foundation is established, we can then focus on adding more creative and advanced features.

-Campfiresession:
-Inez needs to communicate more
+Campfire Session

+A key takeaway from the campfire session was the importance of active communication from everyone.
+Inez, in particular, will work on communicating more consistently with the team, while the team will ensure communication remains accessible and inclusive for all members.